is8ac/isaacleonard.com/content/bookshelf.md

 date = "2015-09-05T13:59:16-07:00"
 draft = true
 title = "Bookshelf"
+tags = ["books","links"]
+type = "page"
 +++

 I read a great many books

 I have discovered many of my favorite books from other people posting their favorite books.
-Here I continue the process, listing some books that I have enjoyed.
+Here I continue the process listing some books that I have enjoyed.

 ### [Harry Potter and the Methods of Rationality](http://hpmor.com)